cloudoperators/juno/packages/config/README.md

 ## Usage

-You can use this configuration as a starting point in any package or app within your monorepo using TurboRepo.
+You can use this configuration as a starting point in any package or app within our project using TurboRepo.

 ```javascript
 packages / package - a / src / tsconfig.json